manorrock/ocelot/CONTRIBUTING.md

 # Contributing

-How can I contribute to Manorrock Calico?
+How can I contribute to the project?
 Well it all depends on the level of involvement you are aiming for.
 The following comes to mind:

 1. Write blog entries with example applications